 It may not look massive, but the Vertex’s dustbin can hold more dirt than most other stick vacuums – at 1.28 liters.
 Not the biggest, but larger than most cordless vacuums.

-I like that it’s detachable, making it easier to give a thorough clean.
+I like that it’s detachable, making it easier to clean thoroughly.

-There’s a lever to open the dust bin.
-The wide opening makes it easy to empty, but hair will wrap around this middle component, so just a heads up.
+There’s a lever to open the dustbin.
+The wide opening makes it easy to empty, but the hair will wrap around this middle component, so just a heads up.